Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 One of the 8 clients acts as the host/server.
 That client will use a compositional approach so that its entities have both server and client components.

 The game is server-authoritative, with latency-masking animations.
-Position updates are done through NetworkTransforms.
-NetworkedVars and RPC endpoints are isolated in a class that is shared between the server and client specialized logic components.
+Position updates are done through NetworkedVars that sync position, rotation and movement speed.
+NetworkedVars and Remote Procedure Calls (RPC) endpoints are isolated in a class that is shared between the server and client specialized logic components.
 All gamelogic runs in FixedUpdate at 30 Hz, matching our network update rate.

 Code is organized into three separate assemblies: **Client**, **Shared** and **Server** which reference each other when appropriate.